TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Page TSconfig is loaded in the following order, the latter override the former:

-#. :ref:`Default Page TSconfig <pagesettingdefaultpagetsconfig>` that was
+#. :ref:`Default page TSconfig <pagesettingdefaultpagetsconfig>` that was
    set globally
-#. :ref:`Static Page TSconfig <pagesettingdefaultpagetsconfig>` that was
+#. :ref:`Static page TSconfig <pagesettingdefaultpagetsconfig>` that was
    included for a page tree.
-#. :ref:`Direct Page TSconfig <pagetsconfig-enter-data>` entered directly in
+#. :ref:`Direct page TSconfig <pagetsconfig-enter-data>` entered directly in
    the page properties.
 #. :ref:`User TSconfig overrides <userrelationshiptovaluessetinpagetsconfig>`

-Static and direct Page TSconfig are loaded for the page they are set on and all their subpages.
+Static and direct page TSconfig are loaded for the page they are set on and all their subpages.

 The TypoScript syntax to
 :ref:`modify <t3coreapi:typoscript-syntax-syntax-value-modification>` values
-can also be used for the Page TSconfig.
+can also be used for the page TSconfig.

 Example